bdthemes/bdthemes-prime-slider-lite/readme.txt

 [Uriel Soto:](https://youtu.be/3vR2zk_2LXc)

-Uriel Soto, expert in WordPress & Elementor, makes helpful WordPress tutorials for everyone.
+Uriel Soto, expert in WordPress and Elementor, makes helpful WordPress tutorials for everyone.
 Prime Slider, an add-on for Elementor, has been featured on Youtube Channel named Uriel Soto by this guy.

 [Fran Salas - PluginsWeb:](https://youtu.be/h6SvBsNfP7o)

-Fran Salas is a WordPress passionate.
-He makes videos on plugin, template and extension.Same as he makes Tutorial type video showing-off Prime Slier, an add-on for Elementor.
+A dedicated WordPress enthusiast, Fran Salas creates informative video content focused on plugins, templates and extensions.
+His tutorial-style videos showcase tools like Prime Slider, an advanced add-on for Elementor, demonstrating its features and capabilities in detail.

 [Brainstorm Force:](https://youtu.be/ZeogOxqdKJI?t=435)

-A mastermind of some outstanding WP products including theme Astra, has a Youtube Channel.
-Thankful to the energetic team who makes an awesome video spotlighting Prime Slider and shares on Brainstorm Force, a channel for WordPress Tutorials.
+A mastermind of outstanding WordPress products, including the Astra theme, has a YouTube channel.
+Thankful to the energetic team who made an excellent video spotlighting Prime Slider and shared it on Brainstorm Force, a channel for WordPress Tutorials.

 == Common Issues and Solutions: 🐣 ==

 1. **Elementor editor fails to load**
 Ans.
-It is due to your server PHP setting.
-You can increase PHP memory limit from wp-config.php file or php.ini file [View Documentation](https://bdthemes.com/fix-elementor-stuck-on-loading-screen-instantly/)
+This is due to your server's PHP settings.
+You can increase the PHP memory limit from the wp-config.php file or php.ini file
+[View Documentation](https://bdthemes.com/fix-elementor-stuck-on-loading-screen-instantly/)

 == Need Help? 🙂 ==

 Is there any feature that you want to get in this plugins?
-Please use the suggest page to send us a message about the feature you think we should add to our products.
+Please use the suggest page to message us about the features we should add to our products.
-Needs assistance to use this plugins?
+Needs assistance to use these plugins?
 Feel free to [Contact us](https://bdthemes.com/support/) 💌 or check our widget Tutorials to learn about how to use them efficiently.

 == Check out our other Addons 👑 ==